 Jigokudani Monkey Park is in the Nagano prefecture.
 It will take about 2 ½ hours from Tokyo Station to Yudanaka Station.
 Only a portion of this trip is on JR lines, so you will need to pay for a local ticket from Nagano to Yudanaka even if you’re travelling on a Japan Rail Pass.

-When you arrive at Yudanaka, depending on how many people are in your group, try and negotiate catching a taxi with other people that are heading to the park.
+When you arrive at Yudanaka, depending on how many people are in your group, try and negotiate to catch a taxi with other people that are heading to the park.
 On the way back, it is possible to walk back to the station as it is mostly downhill.

 A visit to see the Snow Monkeys is an excellent day trip from Tokyo.
 These monkeys are famous worldwide, and it is a worthwhile day trip.